codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * CLI wizard and Silent install: Add the flag, `--access-mode`, and define `tunnel` as the value.

-**IP whitelist**
+**IP allowlist**

 Optional.

 The allowed list of IPs from which to forward requests to the internal customer cluster for ingress-less runtime installations.
-The whitelist can include IPv4 and IPv6 addresses, with/without subnet and subnet masks.
+The allowlist can include IPv4 and IPv6 addresses, with/without subnet and subnet masks.
 Multiple IPs must be separated by commas.

-When omitted, all incoming requests are authenticated.
+When omitted, all incoming requests are authenticated regardless of the IPs from which they originated.

-* CLI wizard and Silent install: Add the `--ips-allow-list` flag, followed by the list of comma-separated IPs if there is more than one.
+* CLI wizard and Silent install: Add the `--ips-allow-list` flag, followed by the list of comma-separated IPs to define more than one.
 For example, `--ips-allow-list 77.126.94.70/16,192.168.0.0` --->

 #### Ingress controller flags